What can a small or medium sized business learn from a brand that spends millions on advertising and market research every year?

 The 1984 commercial was a cinematic piece directed by Ridley Scott, who you might recognize from movies like Blade Runner, Gladiator, and Alien.
 The iPod commercial continues to live in advertising lore because of its simple but drastic visuals.
 And of course, in-store displays at Apple Stores carry the distinctive white brand through each little piece.

 The kicker: these visuals aren't expensive.
-Apple just chose to communicate through colors and images rather than words.
+Apple just chose to communicate through colours and images rather than words.
 Given that we are moving to an increasingly visual society, it's a smart move that any brand should emulate.
 All it takes is some creativity, and Adobe Creative Suite.

 Through these five components, Apple has unlocked the essence of great marketing.
 Yes, it's spent millions of dollars doing so over the years.
 But small and medium businesses can do just as much if they follow the same core principles and concepts.